sf-wdi-22-23/hacktive_record/README.md

     "Hello, my name is Generic Student and I live at 123 Rudimentary Dr, Oakland California.
 I lurv geraniums!"

-Modify the output to use __string interpolation__, and your own name, address, and most favoritest thing in teh world.
+Modify the output to use __string interpolation__, and your own name, address, and most favoritest thing in the world.

 Bonus: print it ten times.